 Note: Allows this job to assign more tasks to a host than processors.
 This does not prevent other MSC Nastran jobs or users from using the processors.
 See also the "hosts" keyword below.
 If "hostovercommit=no" is specified, at most one task will be assigned for each processor on the host, i.e., a four processor system can only have four tasks assigned.
 If "hostovercommit=yes" is specified, tasks are assigned to hosts in a round-robin order until all tasks are assigned, without regard to the number of processors on the host.
 Assigning more tasks to a host than it has processors will impact the elapsed-time performance of your DMP job.
 In the following examples, a ssume that host 1 and host2 each have two processors.
 Example: nast_ver exam hosts=host1 ple dmp=6 :host2 hostovercommit=no The job will not be started because a total of only four processors are available on host 1 and host.
-Example: nast_ver example dmp=6 hosts=host1:host2 hostovercommit=yes The job will be allowed to start, with three tasks each assigned to host hosts hosts=host:host: hosts=host;host; hosts=filename Default: See text Defines the list of candidate hosts to be used for a DMP analysis.
+Example: nast_ver example dmp=6 hosts=host1:host2 hostovercommit=yes The job will be allowed to start, with three tasks each assigned to host1 hosts hosts=host:host: hosts=host;host; hosts=filename Default: See text Defines the list of candidate hosts to be used for a DMP analysis.
 This list is scanned in a round-robin order until all tasks have been assigned to a host.
 If "hostovercommit=no" is specified, at most one task will be assigned for each processor on the host, i.e., a four processor system can only have four tasks assigned.
 Multiple hosts are specified in the standard manner for the PATH environment variable, that is "hosts=host1:host2:" on LINUX and "hosts=host1;host2;" on Windows.
 The default is the current system.
-The default is the current system.
+The default is the cultent system.
 See Running Distributed Memory Parallel (DMP) Jobs, 113 for additional information.
 In the following examples, assume that the current host, host1, and host2 each have two processors.
 Example: nast_ver exam ple dmp=2 The job will be run on the current host.

-nast\ver example dmp=3 hosts=host1:host2
+nast_ver example dmp=3 hosts=host1:host2

 The first and third tasks will be assigned to host1, the second task will be assigned to host2.
-Example: nast_ver example dmp=3 hosts=myhostfile The file ./myhostfile on LIN determine the list of hosts to n LINUX and .\myhostfile on Windows will be read to osts to use. ifpbuff ifpbuff=value Default: 4096 Specifies the physical record size, in words, of MSC Nastran IFPStar database physical I/O size is IFPBUFF-1 words.
-The maximum value of IFPBUFF is 6 words.
-Example: prodver nastran example ifpbuff=8193 The IFPB set to 8193 words. ishellext ishellext=value,value, Default: See text.
+Example: nast_ver example dmp=3 hosts=myhostfile The file ./myhostfile on LIN determine the list of hosts to yhostfile on LINUX and .\myhostfile on Windows will be read to ne list of hosts to use. ifpbuff ifpbuff=value Default: 4096 of MSC Nastran IFPStar database.
+The maximum value of IFPBUFF is 65537 Example: prodver nastran example ifpbuff=8193 The IFPBUI set to 8193 words. ishellext ishellext=value,value, Default: See text.
 Defines command processor associations for ISHELL executables.
-Each value is specified as "file-type=processor" where processor is the executable used by MSC Nastrat to execute an ISHELL program with the specified file-type.
-See Running an ISHELL Program, 140 for information on using an ISHELL program and the default list of processors.
-Specify two consecutive quotes, e.g., ishellext=ksh="" to specify a null processor, that is to directly execute the ISHELL program.
-Note: You will need protect the qu otes from the sl nell if specified on the command line.
+Each v specified as "file-type=processor" where processor is the executable used by M to execute an ISHELL program with the specified file-type.
+See Running an Program, 140 for information on using an ISHELL program and the defau processors.
+Specify two consecutive quotes, e.g., ishellext=ksh="" to specify a null processor. to directly execute the ISHE - to specify a fruit processor, that is, Note: You will need protect the qu otes from the sl nell if specified on the command line.
 Specify a null file-type to define a processor for files without a file type.
 Specify ".="" to specify a null file-type and a null processor .
-Specifying a file-type already defined in the table will replace the previous entry; specifying a file-type not yet defined in the table will append the new entry to the er of the table, that is, it will be processed last.
+Specifying a file-type already defined in the table will replace the previous entry specifying a file-type not yet defined in the table will append the new entry to the of the table, that is, it will be processed last.